Niclokt/pgfm-batch2/ws_projects/Assignment/assignment_notes.md

         - Allowing raw HTML input can expose your site to XSS (Cross-Site Scripting) attacks.
 Always sanitize user input if the data comes from untrusted sources.
 5. **Button clicks on each video card**

     - Identifying the card which was clicked - Methods to do so:
         - Identify by button-id
         - Get button to return a unique identifier, to identify the container to be manipulated

+6. **Organising Event Handlers**
+    - Need to ensure that redundant event handlers are being removed after use
+    - Good practise to hoist event handlers for generic buttons

 ## 04 --